 A massive parade, music, and fireworks

-The program also includes the eagerly awaited fireworks display in Pradolongo Park, a nighttime event that draws thousands of attendees, as well as a party with DJs who blend contemporary rhythms with oriental sounds on the esplanade of the Usera Municipal Council.
+The program (which you can check out at this link) also includes the eagerly awaited fireworks display in Pradolongo Park, a nighttime event (Saturday, February 21, at 8 p.m.) that brings together thousands of attendees, as well as a party with DJs who blend contemporary rhythms with oriental sounds on the esplanade of the Usera Municipal Council.

 Ancient culture with a contemporary twist